AnnaMarczynska/nemesisDigitalBoardGame/README.md

 ### other files

     - helpers.ts: helper functions used across the project like board saving/loading, easier data formatting
+    - ripples.ts: handles ripple test and ripple effects on corridors
     - scripts.ts: scripts for maintaining game process

 ## Scripts